axil/redissentry-core/README.rst

         res = auth(username, password)
         msg = sentry.inform(bool(res))
         if not res:
-            raise Exception('Incorrect username or password.' +  ' ' + msg)
+            raise Exception('Incorrect username or password. ' + msg)
         return res

-where auth() is a standard auth function.
+where auth() is the original auth function.